 Dermatologic: Withhold therapy for prolonged (>7 days) or intolerable grade 2 or higher cutaneous reactions.
 Upon improvement to baseline or ≤ grade 1, resume therapy at 10 mg per day less than previous dose.
-Discontinue permanently for life-threatening bullous, blistering, or exfoliative skin lesions, as well as for suspected toxic epidermal necrolysis (TEN) or Stevens Johnson syndrome (SJS).
+Discontinue permanently for life-threatening bullous, blistering, or exfoliating skin lesions, as well as for suspected toxic epidermal necrolysis (TEN) or Stevens-Johnson syndrome (SJS).

-Diarrhea: Grade 2 or higher diarrhea that persists for ≥2 consecutive days despite antidiarrheal therapy: Interrupt therapy until resolution to ≤ grade 1, then resume at 10 mg per day less than previous dose.
+Grade 2 that persists for ≥2 consecutive days despite antidiarrheal therapy: Interrupt therapy until fully resolves, returns to baseline, or improves to ≤ grade 1, then resume with the dose reduced by 10 mg per day less than previous dose.

-Nausea/vomiting: Canadian labeling (not in US labeling): Intolerable grade 2 or persistent (≥7 days) nausea/vomiting despite antiemetic therapy: Interrupt therapy until resolution to ≤ grade 1, then resume at 10 mg per day less than previous dose.
+Grade 3 or higher: Interrupt therapy until resolution to ≤ grade 1, then resume at 10 mg per day less than previous dose.

 Ocular: Interrupt therapy for suspected keratitis; consider discontinuation if diagnosis of ulcerative keratitis is confirmed.
 Permanently discontinue for persistent ulcerative keratitis.